kinghos/UniNotes/Part IA/Introduction to Graphics/Supervision Notes.md

 - Ambient, diffuse and specular reflection in Phong's model are broad simplification.
 - The dot product of the normal and light vector represents the cosine of the angle between these two normalised vectors.
 It models the inverse of the projected area.
 The larger is the projected area, the more is the light energy spread over the surface and the smaller is the amount of light the surface receives
+- The bottom row of the 4x4 is projection - think of it as dividing through by w and if w=z everything will be projected onto z=1
+- The rightmost column is translation
+- Projection comes last